3d-partons/partons/doc/markdown/partons_configuration.md

 * `logger.properties`: configuration of the Logger;
 * `environment_configuration.dat`: environment configuration information.

-%All of these files are described in the following.
+%All these files are described in the following.
+Samples are also provided with the library [partons](https://drf-gitlab.cea.fr/partons/core/partons) (folder `data/config`) and the executable project [partons-example](https://drf-gitlab.cea.fr/partons/core/partons-example) (folder `bin`).

 <hr>